 Registered Psychologist

-I started work in the healthcare field since 2006 when I began my career in nursing.
 I work from a feminist philosophical foundation and view suffering as often resulting from systemic and structurally based discrimination and oppression.
 My training includes EMDR, Internal Family Systems, DBT, affirming counselling practice, cognitive behavioural therapy, body focused therapies, and attachment focused therapies.
 I also draw on additional approaches to offer a flexible and creative therapeutic experience.
 I offer compassion and collaboration to clients, to meet your goals and achieve healing.
 My belief is that we find healing in connection with others and in connection with different parts of ourselves.

 In addition to counselling services I offer presentations and workshops on topics related to my areas of practice, as well as clinical supervision and consultation services.